qui-dang/final-project/README.md

 # final-project
 practicing coding a template website with html and CSS

+first commit is successful!